matthewmx86/Redmond97/README.md

 You may have to log out and back in for the setting to take effect.

 ### Xfce4 Panel Configuration
-The main theme includes a GTK2 hack for the system tray and orage clock applet for the xfce4panel to make them appear to be inside the same inset frame.
-(Only applies to GTK2 version of the Xfce4 panel.)
-In order for the frame to display correctly, you must add the two applets in order: "Notification Area" and then "Orage Clock".
+The main theme includes a GTK2 hack for the system tray and orage clock applet to make them appear to be inside the same inset frame (only applies to GTK2 version of the Xfce4 panel).
+In order for the frames to display correctly, you must add the two applets in order: "Notification Area" and then "Orage Clock".
 Your panel layout should look like the image below:

 ![Image Screenshot](https://github.com/matthewmx86/Redmond97/blob/master/Screenshots/applet.png)

-Once you have added the applets you will need to deselect the option "Show Frame" for the notification area applet.
+Once you have added the applets you will notice that the frames between the two applets don't line up correctly.
+To fix this you will need to deselect the option "Show Frame" for the notification area applet.
 Right click on the notification tray applet and select "Properties":

 ![Image Screenshot](https://github.com/matthewmx86/Redmond97/blob/master/Screenshots/properties.png)
 Uncheck the option "Show Frame" on the dialog window:

 ![Image Screenshot](https://github.com/matthewmx86/Redmond97/blob/master/Screenshots/properties.png)

 The frame borders should now look aligned between the notification area and the Orage Clock applets.
 (Note that there will be a small gap between the two applets this is currently a bug in the theme.)